SynapticSugar/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Here I will talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 I implemented the pipeline step by step in the same order as the project goals using the material from the lecture notes.

 I did encounter issues getting the threshold to work well on all of the test videos.
-I found that successively adding utility functions for each type of the threshold like absSobelThresh(), magThresh, dirThreshold, saturationThreshold, valueThreshold, and hueThreshold allowed me to 'play' with many different combinations very easily until I found the right one.
+I found that successively adding utility functions for each type of the threshold, such as absSobelThresh(), magThresh, dirThreshold, saturationThreshold, valueThreshold, and hueThreshold, allowed me to 'play' with many different combinations very easily until I found the right one.

-I found that having a perspective transform that included too much depth of road let to probelms detecting lines and fitting curvature.
-Rather than hard code this for each image or video, I used a `Perspective()` class to generate different depths on the fly by scaling the top of the src_pts as needed.
+I found that having a perspective transform that was too far in the distance led to problems detecting lines and fitting curvature.
+Rather than hard code this for each image or video, I used a `Perspective()` class to generate different distances on the fly by scaling the top of the src_pts as needed.
 I found that a reduction in depth of the src points by 20% helped with the `harder_challenge_video.mp4`.

-I did not need to use the Line() class template suggested in the project notes or add filtering to perform reasonably well on the entire project video.
-However, if I was to extend this project to perform well on the two challenge videos, it would be very useful.
+I did not need to use the `Line()` class template that were  suggested in the project notes, or add filtering to perform reasonably well on the entire project video.
+However, it would be useful if I were to extend this project to maximize performance on the two challenge videos.
-It would be used to make sure the line detections are consitent inthe following ways.
-If one lane was not detected or it was detected but too different from it's last detected one, I could keep the old line, propagate it forward, or rebuild it from mirroring the other one.
-If I had the last line I could filter it to provide a less jumpy appearance on the road.
-I could use the expected lane width to throw out bad detections.
-This would have been helpful with the `harder_challenge_video.mp4`.
+I would use the `Line()` class to make sure that the line detections are consitent in the following ways:
+1. If one lane was not detected in the current frame but was detected in the previous frame, I would use the old detection
+2. If one lane was not detected in the current frame and not detected in the previous frame, I could rebuild it by duplicating the other lane.
+3. I could low pass filter the current frame lane line in order to avoid spurious detections and reduce jitter.
+4. I could use the expected lane width to test the current frame lane detection and rule out impossible lane widths.
+This problem is especially evident in the `harder_challenge_video.mp4`.